Digital Business Management MSc

 On this Digital Business Management Master's degree course, you'll:

-- Study topics such as digital strategy and leadership, digital technology and innovation, customer experience management, digital transformation, digital business applications, business analytics and digital business consulting
+- Study topics such as digital strategy and leadership, digital technology and innovation, customer experience management, digital transformation, digital business applications and business analytics

-- Complete a digital business consulting project, where you'll work with a company in the UK or overseas to develop and implement a digital transformation plan
+- Complete a digital business consulting project, where you'll work with a company in the UK or overseas to develop and implement digital solutions

 - Use our SAP Next-Gen Innovation Lab, where you'll see how businesses can use technologies and concepts such as the Internet of Things, machine learning, blockchain, analytics and 'big data' to transform their products and processes

 - Get access to our library’s electronic resources 24/7, including thousands of ebooks, ejournals and newspapers, and databases